 So, you've committed to taking on the Youth on Course 100 Hole Hike and you're wondering how to go about fundraising.
-The good news is you're not alone in this journey and we have some helpful ideas for how to hit (and maybe even exceed) your fundraising goal to impact as many members as possible.
+You're not alone in this journey and we have some helpful ideas for how to hit (and maybe even exceed) your fundraising goal to support as many youth members as possible.

 1.)
 Make a plan.

-Our most successful Hikers create a game plan and schedule for how they’ll announce they’re taking part in the 100 Hole Hike, send emails out to their network of friends, family, and colleagues asking for donations, and share regularly on social media.
+Our most successful Hikers create a game plan and schedule for how they’ll announce they’re taking part in the 100 Hole Hike.
+Make sure to send emails out to your network of friends, family, and colleagues asking for donations (a specific amount, like $1 per hole = $100 donation, always helps!), and share regularly on social media.
 Fill out your Hiker Page in the Youth on Course app and share your compelling story for why you're taking on this challenge.

 2.)
 Pose donations as a challenge (because it is).

-If your network of friends is a competitive one, why not pose donating towards your Hike as a challenge?
-Give them the opportunity to decide how much they’ll donate as a “pledge” based on the number of holes you complete.
-For example, “Do you think I can play 100 holes in one day?
-Are you willing to give me $1, $5, etc. per hole?"
-Whether they give based on how many holes you complete, or up the ante by adding donations for every birdie, eagle, or ace you get during the day, it makes for a fun way to engage your network and to encourage them to follow-along with how you do the day of your Hike.
+If you and your pals like a good competition, turn your Hike into one!
+“Do you think I can play 100 holes in one day?
+Are you willing to give me $1, $5, etc. per hole?" are great ways to increase your fundraising.
+You’ve also got the option to up the ante on Hike day by adding donations for every birdie, eagle, or ace you get during the challenge.
+It’s a fun way to engage your network and to encourage them to follow-along with how you do the day of your Hike.

 3.)
 Ask your company to match donations.

-Does your employer offer matching gifts towards the charities its employees support?
+Many employers having giving programs that match the charities their employees support–is yours one of these?
 If so, it offers another great boost towards reaching your fundraising goal.
-If you’re unsure about whether you and your donors’ companies offer charitable matching, visit the Double the Donation website to see if they’re listed as a participating company.
+If you’re unsure about whether you and your donors’ companies offer charitable matching, our friends at Double the Donation can check for you!

 4.)
 Donate to your own hike.